-Plugins add new tasks (e.g., JavaCompile), domain objects (e.g., SourceSet), conventions (e.g., Java source is located at src/main/java), and extend core objects or objects from other plugins.
+Plugins introduce new tasks (e.g., JavaCompile), domain objects (e.g., SourceSet), conventions (e.g., locating Java source at src/main/java), and extend core or other plugin objects.

-• Promotes reuse and reduces the overhead of maintaining similar logic across multiple projects.
+• Promotes Reusability: Reduces the need to duplicate similar logic across projects.

 Plugin distribution